 Three-wattled Bellbird (108kB).
 This record is on Doug Van Gausig's The Sights and Sounds of Costa Rica.
 "The combination of squeaky hinge and that BONG!
 It's an unmistakable sound you'll never forget!''

-Sound of the Week maintained by the Library of Natural
+Another sample (323kB) from the Sound of the Week maintained by the Library of Natural Sounds at Cornell.

 And check out Crikey the kookaburra at the San Diego Zoo on this wonderful video.